keoy7am/APIForgeMCP/README.md

 ## Quick Test

-Once configured, you can test APIForge MCP Server with these simple commands in Claude Desktop:
+Once configured, you can test APIForge MCP Server with these simple commands in Claude Desktop(or other client):

 ### Test Commands